 Abstract: Following the result of the Connecticut Supreme Court case Sheff v.
 O’Neill, Interdistrict Magnet Schools developed to foster excellence in academics and reduce racial, ethnic, or economic isolation.
 Magnet schools are a part of the voluntary solution to the Sheff case, responding by providing an integrated schooling opportunity.
 However, are magnet schools really an effective solution to Sheff v.
 O’Neill?
 This in-depth study analyzes Hartford area school enrollment data, the low percentages of students attending these magnet schools, racial compositions of sending and receiving districts and the Capitol Region Education Council (CREC).
 The report concludes that Connecticut must spend more money on the magnet school program to make it a viable solution to the Sheff case.

-Manual list by author: (*update: Zotero generated bib to RTF & paste)
+Manual list by author: (to update, right-click Zotero folder bib to RTF & paste)

 Agosto, Jasmin.
 “Fighting Segregation, Teaching Multiculturalism: The Beginning of the Education/Instruccion Narrative of the 1970s Hartford Civil Rights Movement.”
 Educational Studies Senior Research Project, Trinity College, 2010. http://digitalrepository.trincoll.edu/cssp_papers/10.